This is How to Take Your Beach Photography to the Next Level

 Always take the picture.

-We live in a time when we always have an amazing camera in our pockets!
-Think back to high school or college and the camera you used back then.
+We live in such an amazing time – we always have a camera in our pocket!
+Think back to high school or college (and picture the camera you used back then).
 Your current phone camera blows it out of the water!
-The resolution, color and quality produced by our mobile devices means that even a simple, unedited photo is better than anything your parents had when you were growing up.
+The resolution, color and quality produced by our mobile devices means that even a simple, unedited photo is better than anything you had growing up.

 “Photography is a way of feeling, of touching, of loving.
 What you have caught on film is captured forever… It remembers little things, long after you have forgotten everything.”- Aaro Siskind

 This blog is focused primarily on cell-phone photography, but most of these ideas can be put into practice with any sort of camera, from novice to professional.
 By employing our tips below, anyone can take their photography game to the next level!

 - First, think about your lighting.
 If you are trying to set up some really great family shots, consider aiming for the "golden hour", which is 30-60 minutes before sunset.
 This time of the evening produces the softest, most flattering light with what are often the most stunning skies as a backdrop (especially on Sunset Beach).
 No matter what time you shoot, try to avoid squinting subjects or busy backgrounds.

 - Consider clothing.
 Candid photos are awesome and should be the majority of your shots, but if you want to achieve a more formal set of family or group photos, think about what everyone will wear.
 Pro photographers suggest staying within a certain color scheme (perhaps blues, corals and white for the beach) and limiting large prints, like plaids, stripes or florals to just one member of the group.
 Then just build your outfits off that theme.
 But really, you should wear whatever you think is most comfortable!
 We suggest tying up hair and not wearing loose accessories like scarves, because the beach is windy and your photo will look too chaotic if you don't consider that ahead of time.